bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:36 AM CT, February 26</p>
+<p class="updated_time"> Latest data: 02:02 AM CT, February 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 47°, which is 3° *colder* than yesterday.
+Today's high is 46°, which is 4° *colder* than yesterday.
 Tomorrow is expected to be 20° **warmer** than today.

 Currently:

 - 30°
-- Light Snow
+- Mostly Cloudy
-- 81% humidity
+- 84% humidity
-- 7 mph wind
+- 6 mph wind
-- 91% cloud cover
+- 84% cloud cover
-- 44 AQI 🟩
+- 42 AQI 🟩
-- 0.03 inches of snow in the past 24 hours
+- 0.06 inches of snow in the past 24 hours
-- 0.03 inches of snow and 0.01 inches of rain expected in the next 48 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>